IoTAccessControl/RapidPatch/HOWTO.md

 }
 ```

 When SFI is enable, the loop will end in x800 iterations and it will return FILTER_DROP.
+Without SFI, the patch code will also enter the dead loop.

 ```